wyhuai/DDNM/README.md

 ## 🌟Brief
 This repository contains the code release for *Zero Shot Image Restoration Using ***D***enoising ***D***iffusion ***N***ull-Space ***M***odel*.

-DDNM can solve various image restoration tasks **without any optimization or finetuning!
+DDNM can solve various image restoration tasks **without any optimization or training!
 Yes, in a zero-shot manner**.

 📖[Paper](https://arxiv.org/pdf/2212.00490.pdf)